pratik3848/Production-Support-Agent/README.md

 ## The Solution

-I designed and built an **Agentic AI production-support application** that automates the investigation workflow—from analyzing logs and gathering evidence to identifying the root cause and determining the next action.
+**Agentic AI production-support application** that automates the investigation workflow.

 The agent acts as the first line of production support while keeping a human in the loop for risky, complex, or uncertain situations.